bstee615/pal-tools/README.trace.md

 Pin must be installed under `tools/trace`, or an alternative location for a Pin installation can be specified with `-p`.
 Pin is distributed [here](http://software.intel.com/sites/landingpage/pintool/downloads/pin-3.16-98275-ge0db48c31-gcc-linux.tar.gz).
 `trace-pintool` is distributed [here](https://github.com/bstee615/trace-pintool).
 It must be unpacked into `<pin-root>/source/tools` and built.
-`tools/trace/install.sh` automates this process.
-Please make sure you are set up to build Pin.
+`tools/trace/install.sh` automates this process in the current working directory.
+Please run in `tools/trace` and before you run, make sure you are set up to build Pin.